janspoerer/janspoerer.github.io/_posts/2022-10-23-nlpjourney-10-of-75 copy.markdown

     });
 </script>

 All signs indicate that we will create our own dataset.
-There is no dataset yet for our domain.
+There is no dataset yet for our domain-task combination.
 (I'm almost certain about that by now.)

 That's a good thing because building a dataset allows us to venture into uncharted territory and possibly leave a big scientific mark in our field.

 I hope to finalize the "dataset - make or take" question, which I originally planned to take this week, in the coming week...
 As mentioned, I am now even more certain than last week that we will "make" and not "take."

-We want to be sure before we go into this direction.
+We want to be sure before we go in this direction.
 Building a dataset would involve a significant commitment of our resources.

 You can follow these updates: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)